samgarfoot/Cyber-Security-Monitoring-Incident-Analysis-Lab/2-Privilege Escalation/Findings.md

 ## Findings

+The investigation identified a sequence of security events indicating successful privilege escalation on the Windows endpoint.

-During this investigation, Windows Security Event Logs were analysed within Splunk to identify signs of privilege escalation activity on the target system.
+Analysis of Windows Security Event Logs within Splunk revealed the following chain of activity:

-The following key events were identified:

-- Event ID 4720: A new local user account (`attackerlab`) was created
+1. A new local user account `attackerlab` was created (Event ID 4720)
-- Event ID 4732: The user account was added to the local Administrators group
+2. The account was subsequently added to the local Administrators group (Event ID 4732)
-- Event ID 4672: A logon session with elevated privileges was detected
+3. A logon session with elevated privileges was detected (Event ID 4672)

-These events occurred in sequence within a short time window, indicating a deliberate attempt to escalate privileges after initial access.
+These events occurred in a short timeframe and were all associated with the same user account, indicating a coordinated attempt to escalate privileges following initial access.

-The account `attackerlab` was consistently present across all related events, confirming it as the subject of the activity.
+## Security Impact

+This activity represents a high-severity security event, as the attacker successfully elevated privileges from a standard user to an administrative level.
+This level of access would allow:
+- Full system control
+- Persistence mechanisms (backdoors, scheduled tasks)
+- Credential harvesting
+- Potential lateral movement within a network

-## Interpretation
+## Analyst Interpretation

-This behaviour is consistent with post-compromise attacker activity, where a user account is created and added to privileged groups to maintain persistence and elevate access rights on the system.
+The behaviour is consistent with post-compromise attacker activity, where privilege escalation is used to maintain control over the system and bypass access restrictions.

+## MITRE ATT&CK Mapping

+This scenario aligns with the following techniques from the MITRE ATT&CK framework:

+- T1136.001 — Create Account: Local Account (user creation via net user)
+- T1098 — Account Manipulation (adding user to Administrators group)
+- T1068 — Exploitation for Privilege Escalation (gaining elevated privileges)

+These techniques demonstrate common post-compromise behaviours used by attackers to maintain persistence and increase control over a system.